 - Fit for small projects with understandable requirements

-- Saves a lot of time as planning and designing related to testing is done way before the actual coding takes place
+- Save a lot of time as planning and designing related to testing which has been done before the actual coding takes place

 - Less flexible than the Waterfall model with no support for iterations